-Residents of each constituent territorial authority area are enrolled automatically on the residential electoral roll if they are registered as Parliamentary electors.
+Residents of each constituent territorial authority area are enrolled automatically on the Residential Electoral Roll if they are registered as Parliamentary electors.
 Therefore, there is no need to enrol separately for these elections.

-Non-resident ratepayer electors
+Non-Resident ratepayer electors

-Residents who pay rates on a property in another local authority area may be entitled to enrol on the ratepayer electoral roll for that local authority area.
+Residents who are not residents of a constituent territorial authority within the region but pay rates on a property in another constituent territorial authority may be entitled to enrol on a respective Ratepayer Electoral Roll for that local authority area.

-Companies, businesses, trusts, corporations or societies which are ratepayers of a property in another local authority area may also nominate an elector to vote on their behalf, provided any such elector resides outside the district where the property is situated.
+Companies, businesses, trusts, corporations or societies which are ratepayers of a property within the region may also nominate an elector to vote on their behalf, provided any such elector resides outside the region.

-Partners, joint tenants and tenants in common who collectively pay rates on a property in a local authority area may also nominate one of the group who is an elector to vote on their behalf, provided any such elector resides outside the area where the property is situated.
+Partners, joint tenants and tenants in common who collectively pay rates on a property within the region may also nominate one of the group who is an elector to vote on their behalf, provided any such elector resides outside the region.